-Meanwhile they recorded "We're only in it for the money", a parody of hippies and flower power, and "Ruben and Jets", a satirical and nostalgic collection of 1950's type rock and roll.
+Meanwhile they recorded "We're only in it for the money", a parody of hippies and flower power, and "Ruben and Jets", a satirical and nos-talgic collection of 1950's type rock and roll.
 Don Preston, piano and electronic effects was added to the group.

-In January, 1968, Zappa completed his most ambitious project yet - a double album entitled "Uncle Meat" which was intended as the sound track to a film of the same name.
+In January, 1968, Zappa completed his most ambitious project yet a double album entitled "Uncle Meat" which was intended as the sound track to a film of the same name.
 Both albums featured many novel electronic recording effects: the use of multi-track recording techniques e.g. forty track build up and the use of sound filters to amplify sections of the instrumentation.
 They also used Melchor Compressors and Lang Equalizers; these enhanced the group's sound and marked the beginning of an evolution towards more complex and improved modes of recording.

 Between March 1968 and July 1969, Zappa's "Mothers' of Invention" recorded at least twelve albums, none of which (to my knowledge) have ever been released.
 These albums feature studio cuts and live cuts from concerts.
 I believe the album "Weasels Ripped My Flesh" released September, 1970, is a sample of these.

-In the summer of 1968, "Mothers' of Invention" paid their second visit to England.
-Their sole concert was at the Rcyal Festival Hall.
+It to emanely entropy ball neve eval boyeld yeld modesed bas for Providence (black or relation) to refer a local transformed to the summer of 1968, "Mothers! of Invention" paid their second visit to England.
+Their sole concert was at the Royal Festival Hall.
 It was a multi media event featuring clowns, acrobats and dancers.
 Respected violinist Don "Sugar Cane" Harris came along with the group, The whole show was filmed and recorded.
 The product was some superbly recorded music, perhaps the finest Zappa has ever produced.
-The critics masic. in m land a sin did not seem to compand the show, Jappa and the agein di in England again did not seem to comprehend the show.
-Zappa and the "Mothers" returned to America leaving people still a little unsure if they were serious musicians or comedians.
+The critics and has ages .
+Toris all hundrands of meas for bib misse

-The disbendant of Widhers" was the traredy for progressive
+The disbandment of Widdhars" was the travedy for progressive